Vision and Mission of the Digital Bible Library

-DBL technical development, maintenance, and support is handled by the Institute for Computer Assisted Publishing (ICAP), a global initiative of the United Bible Societies which provides technology support and training for the scripture translation and publishing community.
-The ICAP team has extensive experience in text archiving and data conversion, and a long history of working closely with national Bible Societies and partner agencies.
-The knowledge and expertise accrued in this area serves as a foundation for the ongoing development of the Digital Bible Library.
+DBL technical development, maintenance, and support are handled by the Institute for Computer Assisted Publishing (ICAP), a global initiative of the United Bible Societies which provides technology support and training for the scripture translation and publishing community.
+The ICAP team has extensive experience in text archiving and data conversion and a long history of working closely with national Bible Societies and partner agencies.
+The knowledge and expertise accrued in this area serve as a foundation for the ongoing development of the Digital Bible Library®.

 The DBL follows industry standard protocols and best practices for securing its stored texts and digital files, and for managing access to the library.
 DBL runs on high availability servers in a proven commercial network infrastructure.
 Software upgrades, data backups to multiple global locations, and system maintenance are all performed routinely.

 DBL is both a library for securely storing long-term project archives, as well as a licensing management and distribution environment.
 Scripture texts are stored in two distinct packages – an ‘archive’ component, and a licensable ‘text release bundle’ component.

 - The archive component remains private, and is available for disaster recovery of a project’s data for the benefit of the translation team.

 - The text release bundle contains the scripture text in XML format together with supporting files providing publication metadata, language, versification, and style references.
 The release bundle is the package of data which may be licensed to external partners.